 Welcome To Spaulding High School School

-Spaulding High School dining services are managed by Aladdin formally known as Fitz Vogt & Associates.
+Spaulding High School dining services are managed by Lexington formally known as Fitz Vogt & Associates.
 Here at SHS we offer a program that meets the needs of today’s students.

 We offer a vast variety of options to please everyone.
 Our menu can be found in the drop down menu above.